sophietenhoor/book/book/assignment.md

 # Graded assignment

 When you've finished the workshops, you can start with the graded assignment.
 The process is very similar to the workshops, but now there's a deadline and you're required to write a report.
-You're going to solve a to be provided structural model for displacements and internal forces using the Matrix Method.
+You're going to solve the follwing model for displacements and internal forces using the Matrix Method.

 ```{figure} figures/graded_assignment.svg
 ```